Abbasid revolution: Revolt of Ibn Surayj

 In 746, Ibn Surayj began his revolt at Merv without success at first, even losing his secretary Jahm bin Safwan.
-After joining forces with other rebel factions, Ibn Surayj drove Umayyad governor Nasr ibn Sayyar and his forces to Nishapur; the two factions double-crossed each other shortly thereafter, with Ibn Surayj's faction being crushed.
-Western Khorasan was controlled by Abdallah ibn Mu'awiya at the time, cutting Ibn Sayyar in the east off from Marwan II.
+After joining forces with other rebel factions, Ibn Surayj drove the Umayyad governor Nasr ibn Sayyar and his forces to Nishapur.
+The two factions crossed each other shortly thereafter, with Ibn Surayj's faction being crushed.
+Western Khorasan was controlled by Abd Allah ibn Mu'awiya at the time, cutting Ibn Sayyar in the east off from Marwan II.
 In the summer of 747, Ibn Sayyar sued for peace, which was accepted by the remaining rebels.
 The rebel leader was assassinated by a son of Ibn Surayj in a revenge attack while at the same time, another Shi'ite revolt had begun in the villages.
 The son of the remaining rebels signed the peace accord and Ibn Sayyar returned to his post in Merv in August of 747 – just after Abu Muslim initiated a revolt of his own.